LSFLK/superapp-mobile/README.md

 This open source project provides a unified platform powered by **micro app architecture**, allowing you to seamlessly integrate multiple applications within a single container.

-With this approach, you can deploy multiple React apps inside one super app while customizing its functionalities to fit your specific requirements.
+With this approach, you can deploy multiple Web apps inside one super app while customizing its functionalities to fit your specific requirements.

 This repository serves as the foundation for hosting multiple micro-apps with seamless authentication, integration, and centralized management.